In this post, you’ll find the answers to questions regarding what copywriting is and what it has in common with Rubik’s cube.

 On the other hand, the mission of copywriters is to HELP companies meet their goals through compelling writing.

-I’m also one of those people who understand copywriting as a way to help.
+(I’m also one of those who understand copywriting as a way to help.)

-- Listening to a client’s problem and analysing the situation correctly
+- Listening to the client’s problem and analysing it;

-- Investigating the client’s competition and the market.
+- Investigating about the client’s competition and the market;

-- Finding the solution to the client’s problem, using the power of words
+- Finding a solution to the client’s problem, using the power of persuasion.

-Originality: to find “the MAGIC of the company”
+Originality: to find “the MAGIC of a company”

 A goal: to increase the number of SALES

-The Rubik’s cube is known as the BEST SELLING TOY in history.
+The Rubik’s cube is the BEST SELLING TOY in history.

-On the other hand, in the vast majority of cases, the goal of compelling texts is to increase the number of SALES.
+Regarding copywriting, in the majority of cases, the goal of the compelling copy is to increase SALES.

-In other words, copywriters always have the term “sales” in their mind.
+In other words, copywriters always have the word “sales” in their mind.

-If compelling texts manage to increase sales, that means they work.
-If not, it’s indispensable to make some changes or adjustments.
+If compelling copy manages to increase sales, that means it works.
+In case it doesn’t, it’s mandatory to make some modifications.

 A CHALLENGE: to resolve the cube

-In the end, the CHALLENGE of the Rubik’s cube is to solve it as quickly as possible.
+In the end, it can be CHALLENGING to solve the Rubik’s cube as quickly as possible.

-People who manage it, and do it fast, take part in the prestigious speedcubing competitions.
+People who manage to do it fast usually participate in prestigious speedcubing competitions.

-- To do so, it’s necessary to manage and fit all the squares (marketing brief, additional pieces of information, and feedback).
+- To do so, it’s necessary to fit all “the SQUARES of information”, such as marketing brief, additional data, and feedback.

-- In the end, it’s essential to understand how the axis mechanism works (marketing revolves around such so-called customers’ “pain points”).
+- In the end, it’s essential to understand how “the AXIS MECHANISM of marketing” works.
+Namely, marketing revolves around so-called customers’ “pain points”.

-When all these elements fit together, a copywriter’s work leads to positive results.
+When all these elements fit together, the PUZZLE is solved.

 Copywriting is the persuasion cube

-Now it’s time to answer the following question: what is copywriting?
+Now it’s time to answer the question from the beginning of the post: What is copywriting?

-Copywriting is a writing technique that helps companies meet their goals.
-In a majority of cases, the main goal of compelling writing is to increase the number of sales.
+In the majority of cases, the main goal is to increase sales.

-To meet this goal, it’s a must for a copywriter to locate the “magic” that differentiates a client’s company from its competition (the unique value proposition).
+To meet this goal, it’s a must for a copywriter to locate the “magic” that differentiates a client’s business from its competition.

 Nevertheless, for copywriting to give results, it’s vital not to stop there.

-The challenge is to fit all the squares, taking into account the six colours of the customer’s problem and understanding how the marketing axis mechanism works.
+The challenging part is to fit all the squares, according to “the six colours of the client’s problem” and “the axis mechanism of marketing”.